Mvkweb/invoke/README.md

     ```bash
     bun run build:linux
     ```
-> This will generate `myapp-linux` in your project root.
+This will generate `myapp-linux` in your project root. [^1]

+[^1]: The compiled executable is self-contained and does not require Bun to be installed on the target system to run.